postman-solutions-eng/postman-jmeter/README.md

 ## Automation with GitHub Actions

 This utility is designed to enable load-testing via JMeter as part of a CI/CD pipeline.
-An example can be found in this repo.
+An example can be found [in this repo](https://github.com/BidnessForB/postman-jmeter/blob/main/.github/workflows/JMeter-load-testing.yaml).

 NOTE: Protocol is always resolved, even if inferred from variable values.

+## Limitations

+Body data are not currently processed.

 ## Known Issues

-For issues create o find in [issues page](https://github.com/sercheo87/convert-postman-jmeter/issues).
+For issues create o find in [issues page](https://github.com/bidnessforb/postman-jmeter/issues).